google-deepmind/mujoco/doc/XMLreference.rst

 world body.
 The cameras created here are in addition to the default free camera which is always defined and is adjusted via the :ref:`visual <visual>` element.
 Internally MuJoCo uses a flexible camera model, where the viewpoint and projection surface are adjusted independently so as to obtain oblique projections needed for virtual environments.
 This functionality however is not accessible through MJCF.
-Instead, the cameras created with this element (as well as3 the free camera) have a viewpoint that is always centered in front of the projection surface.
+Instead, the cameras created with this element (as well as the free camera) have a viewpoint that is always centered in front of the projection surface.
 The viewpoint coincides with the center of the camera frame.
 The camera is looking along the -Z axis of its frame.
 The +X axis points to the right, and the +Y axis points up.
 Thus the frame position and orientation are the key adjustments that need to be made here.